borhenryk/startup_webpage/_posts/2015-02-24-unsupervised_anomaly_detection.markdown

 and on the basis of Excess-Mass and Mass-Volume curves statements about the quality of scoring functions meets.</p>

-<p>The project showed that the methods iForest and Local Outlier Factor are suitable for to detect anomalies or to investigate observations.
+<p align="justify">The project showed that the methods iForest and Local Outlier Factor are suitable for to detect anomalies or to investigate observations.
 A suitable criterion for the evaluation of the methods and for the determination of the parameter values was the Excess-Mass-Volume criterion.
 These allow a Comparison between methods and can also handle unlabeled data.</p>

 <div class="side-by-side">
     <div class="toleft">